Brendan Donovan Player Props: Cardinals vs. Reds

 Brendan Donovan At The Plate

-- Donovan is batting .251 with four doubles, six home runs and 24 walks.
+- Donovan has four doubles, six home runs and 25 walks while hitting .249.

+- Among qualified hitters, he ranks 97th in batting average, while his on-base percentage ranks 49th and he is 137th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.